pando85/homelab/docs/user-guide/restore-backup.md

 > My wal position exceeds maximum replication lag

-Replica can be promoted to leader using `patrocitl failover` command as root.
+Replica can be promoted to leader using `patronictl failover` command as root.

 ## Longhorn